EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/05_secondary-indices.md

 ## Step 3: Use the new non-unique index

 You can now use the newly created index.
-For that create a new action which returns all entries in the addressbook which share the same last name.
+To accomplish that, create a new action which returns all entries in the addressbook which share the same last name.

 In the `addressbook.hpp` add the following: